sonalilonkar1/nyse-ml-pipeline/GPU_INSTRUCTIONS.md

 # Running the ML Project on GPU

-This guide explains how to run the stock market prediction project (XGBoost + LSTM) on a GPU for faster training.
+This guide explains how to run the stock market prediction project (all models: Linear, Polynomial, Random Forest, Gradient Boosting, MLP, XGBoost, LSTM) on a GPU for faster training.
+XGBoost and LSTM models will automatically use GPU acceleration when available.
 Since CUDA is not supported on macOS, we recommend using Google Colab (free) or a cloud GPU instance.

 ## Option 1: Google Colab (Recommended, Free)